enxebre/ansible-pragmatic-guide/docs/concepts/README.md

 Ansible is a language to describe infrastructure expectations.

-It's Human readable'
+It's human readable.

-It has agent-less architecture, just need ssh + python interpreter.
+It has agent-less architecture, it just needs ssh + python interpreter.

 It's an automation engine that runs playbooks on the machines specified in the inventory.